ashleve/lightning-hydra-template/README.md

 Thoroughly commented - you can use this repo as a learning resource.

 ✅ Reusability <br>
-Collection of useful tools, configs, and code snippets - you can use this repo as a reference for various utilities, e.g. pre-commit hooks.
+Collection of useful MLOps tools, configs, and code snippets - you can use this repo as a reference for various utilities.

 **Why you might not want to use it:**